© 2016 Cherry Menlove / Smooth Red Productions Ltd. All Rights Reserved.

 If you do not wish to freeze them but bake them immediately then place them on to a lined baking tray and cook for between twenty and twenty five mins, turning once, until they are a shade beyond golden brown.

 These Sausage Rolls are a bit of a hit in my family and I’m really fond of them myself.
-Personally I have made batches for my myself for this evening, Christmas Eve supper and New year’s Eve to take to a friends.
+Personally I have made batches for my myself for this evening, Christmas Eve supper and New Year’s Eve to take to friends.
 I’m also about to have several more with a cup of tea.
 So if you see a human sized Sausage Roll wandering the streets in January that would be me.
 I’ve simply eaten too many!